ama-team/cookbook-docker-compose/README.md

   # standard location is used by default, but you can specify it if you wish
   compose_path '/usr/local/bin/docker-compose'
   configuration_files ['/srv/router/docker-compose.yml', '/srv/router/docker-compose-overrides.yml']
-  timeout 10 # for actions with timeout signal 'SIGHUP' # for :kill action action :up end
+  timeout 10 # for :stop action
+  signal 'SIGHUP' # for :kill action action :up end
 ```

+Please note that name property is used to locate configuration file
+unless `configuration_files` contains non-empty array, in that case
+`configuration_files` will take precedence.

 Available actions are: